East Hampshire: History

 The district was originally proposed to be called Petersfield.
 The shadow authority elected in 1973 to oversee the transition to the new system requested a change of name to East Hampshire, which was confirmed by the government on 8 October 1973, before the new district formally came into being.

 Between 2009 and 2022 the council shared a chief executive with neighbouring Havant Borough Council.

+In March 2026, the government announced that it would abolish the district in 2028 as part of local government reform across Hampshire.
+These proposals were withdrawn in September 2026.

 Governance

 East Hampshire District Council provides district-level services.
 County-level services are provided by Hampshire County Council.
 The whole district is covered by civil parishes, which form a third tier of local government.

 In the parts of the district within the South Downs National Park, town planning is the responsibility of the South Downs National Park Authority.
 The district council appoints one of its councillors to serve on the 27-person National Park Authority.

 Political control

 The council has been under no overall control since the 2023 election, being led by a coalition of the Conservatives and local party the Whitehill and Bordon Community Party.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements took effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: